awsdocs/aws-mobile-developer-guide/doc_source/getting-started.rst

 ###########

 .. meta::
-   :description: Integrate |AMHlong| features into your existing mobile app.
-Quickly add a powerful
-      cloud backend that scales in capacity and cost.
+   :description: Integrate AWS Amplify features into your existing mobile app.
+Quickly add a powerful cloud backend that scales in capacity and cost.

 .. toctree::
     :titlesonly: